MRU-CSIS-3512-202201-001/asg-01-instructions/teamwork.md

 |   14   |        |        |        |

-I will send out emails to each pair so that they at least know each other's email address to start with.

 ## Communication

-## Trello

-## GitHub Habits

-- merge conflict hell is a thing.
-Working together has its benefits for sure, especially in early milestones.
-- Make sure each team member gets opportunities to code up JavaScript.
-On of your primary goals in this course is to develop skills as a front-end developer and becoming comfortable with JavaScript is a fundamental part of that goal.
-Don't run away from it - and don't take it away from others by doing all the coding because you like it.

-## What If My Team Explodes?

-I hope this doesn't happen, but life, eh?

-I expect folks to communicate with each other in order to prevent explosions.
-Lack of communication is one of the fundamental causes of things going south, in my opinion as both a person who has worked on teams as an instructor who has observed other teams at work.

-If something happens that makes team members want to split the team, then I will move folks into different teams - or perhaps even have some people work alone.
-This is not a perfect solution, naturally...but you _do_ realize there _is_ no perfect solution, right?

-If that process causes some kind of ghastly ripple effect, well then I'll just have to use my human brain, a dose of firm kindness, and some chatting to come to a solution - just like rational human beans do.

-## Some Final Thoughts on Teamwork

 I know you folks are upper-year types and have likely been around the teamwork bush a bit.
 Nevertheless, I have a few things to toss at you to maybe help you at least be aware of some issues that you could address openly at the start of your journey with your teammates.
 Do NOT MAKE ASSUMPTIONS ABOUT YOUR TEAM MEMBERS - THAT WAY LIES HEARTACHE, SUFFERING, and DISSOLUTION: